jeffThompson/PhysicalComputing/Week02_LEDs/README.md

 * Due Feb 1
 * Meet IRL next week!
 * Create a project using at least two LEDs
 * No additional components yet, see what you can do with just LEDs!
+* Turn in a photo of your project and a short description of what it does on Canvas
 * Bring next week:
   * All the supplies you ordered
   * A USB cable that fits your board/computer